akash2205-hub/COMP-3613-Assignment1/readme.md

 ## Database Issues

 If you are adding models you may need to migrate the database with the commands given in the previous database migration section.
 Alternateively you can delete you database file.

+# CLI COMMANDS

+flask create-student : creates new Student and adds to database flask get-student : retrieves a student by searching their Last Name (lName) flask get-students : retrieves all students in the database flask get-reviews : retrieves a student's review by searching their last name (lName) flask add-review : retrieves a student by searching their last name and then once found, it will add a review and then append it to the student's reviews